A single large egg laid by a hen contains 72 calories, as well as:

 - selenium (nearly 25 percent of daily value)

 - Vitamins A, D, E and K (the fat soluble vitamins)

 And yet another reason to eat the whole egg is that yolks contain the full spectrum of essential amino acids.
 Eating only the whites will require food combining to make sure you get the complementary essential amino acids.

 But what about cholesterol?
 Don’t the yolks contain a lot of it?

-To some doctors and nutritionists, yes, an egg yolk may indeed have a lot of cholesterol.
+Yes, an egg yolk does have a lot of cholesterol.
 One whole egg contains approximately 200 milligrams of cholesterol, or roughly 70 percent of suggested daily values.

 If you eat foods containing cholesterol, your body doesn’t have to work as hard to produce it.